Portfolio Review Automation: SEBI PM Compliance + AML/CFT + DPDP Matrix

 1. SEBI (Portfolio Managers) Regulatory Duties

-Portfolio managers must maintain client-wise accounts, furnish periodic reports (not exceeding six months), preserve records for minimum five years, and submit to inspections with compliance officer oversight.[1]
+Portfolio managers must maintain client-wise accounts, furnish periodic reports (not exceeding six months), preserve records for minimum five years, and submit to inspections.

 Reg.
 17, 19, 21 — SEBI (Portfolio Managers) Regulations